elliemcavoy/zolsha-order-online/testing.md

 </li><br>

 <ul>
 <li>A search bar is clearly visible in the navbar either with the text box showing (on larger screens) or just with a search icon (on smaller screens).
-Clicking on the search icon, drops down a search bar where the search terms can be entered.
+Clicking on the search icon, drops down a search bar where the search terms can be entered.<br>
 <img src="media/readme/us-6.JPG" class="m-auto"><br>
 <img src="media/readme/us-7.JPG" class="m-auto"><br></li>
 <li>By typing a keyword into the search bar and clicking 'Search' the menu items are filtered to match the keyword provided.</li>